-Sport in the school is managed by the Sports Coordinator who organises and encourages all students to participate in sport.
+Sport in the school is managed by the Director of Sport and Sports Coordinator (sports@whs.school.nz) who organise and encourage all students to participate in sport.
 There are a wide range of sporting opportunities both in traditional sport codes and emerging codes.
 The school encourages parent and community involvement in these activities.

-Over 60% of students at the school are regularly involved in competitive sport, and / or cultural activities, while many others take part in a range of outdoor activities offered by the school including tramping, skiing, and mountain biking.
+Over 60% of students at the school are regularly involved in competitive sport, and/or cultural activities, while many others take part in a range of outdoor activities offered by the school including tramping, skiing, and mountain biking.